Ferrugia History, Family Crest & Coats of Arms

 Ferrugia Settlers in United States in the 20th Century

-- Gaetano Ferrugia, aged 29, who emigrated to America from Agira, in 1901
+- Gaetano Ferrugia, aged 29, who immigrated to America from Agira, in 1901

-- Francesco Ferrugia, aged 28, who emigrated to the United States from Agira, in 1903
+- Francesco Ferrugia, aged 28, who immigrated to the United States from Agira, in 1903

-- Angela Ferrugia, aged 2, who emigrated to the United States from Calforucinaffe, Sicily, in 1909
+- Angela Ferrugia, aged 2, who immigrated to the United States from Calforucinaffe, Sicily, in 1909

-- Luigi Ferrugia, aged 4, who emigrated to the United States from Calforucinaffe, Sicily, in 1909
+- Luigi Ferrugia, aged 4, who immigrated to the United States from Calforucinaffe, Sicily, in 1909

 - Francesco Ferrugia, aged 41, who landed in America from S. Guiseppe, Palermo, in 1910